 Laclotion Side Effects

-Note: This page contains information about the side effects of ammonium lactate topical.
-Some of the dosage forms included on this document may not apply to the brand name Laclotion.
+Note: This document contains side effect information about ammonium lactate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Laclotion.

 For the Consumer

-Applies to ammonium lactate topical: topical cream, topical lotion
+Applies to ammonium lactate topical: external cream, external lotion

 For Healthcare Professionals